Jatinverma9728/portfoli/README.md

 this is the old portfolio.
-it is not working yet
+it is working but for new update please go to this link

 https://vrma-portfolio.vercel.app/